-- 1. describe a logical way for thinking and organizing work with wards, their families and caregivers to create positive outcomes and enhance the guardian's decision-making, - 2. discuss the importance of setting goals with wards, their families and caregivers that are specific, measurable, attainable, realistic and time-limited; - 3. demonstrate how individualized service/treatment plans can be developed from goals; - 4. discuss the importance of assuring that wards receive appropriate and continuous care through coordination of both formal and informal resources; and - 5. understand the necessity to work toward limiting or terminating the guardianship.
+- 1. recognize the core activities in the Family Assessment and Change Process that provide a method of engagement and planning with wards/wards families/caregivers; - 2. describe a logical way for thinking about and organizing work with wards, their families and caregivers to create positive outcomes and enhance the guardian's decision-making; - 3. discuss the importance of setting goals with wards, their families and caregivers that are specific, measurable, attainable, realistic and time-limited; - 4. demonstrate how individualized service/treatment plans can be developed from goals; - 5. discuss the importance of assuring that wards receive appropriate and continuous care through coordination of both formal and informal resources; and - 6. understand the necessity to work toward limiting or terminating the guardianship.

-This training is appropriate for social workers, case managers, public health nurses, and supervisors who provide the day to day responsibility for guardianship services.
+This training is appropriate for social workers, case managers, public health nurses, county department on aging staff, and supervisors who provide the day to day responsibility for guardianship services.
 The workshop is being offered as an advanced level training (beyond the basic training) for staff with guardianship responsibility.
 Completion of Guardianship: A Systematic Approach is a prerequisite for attending this workshop.